We recently posted an article about ironing your sheets, where we mentioned adding essential oils to your steamer.

 How to do it

-If you’ve never used a handheld steamer before, you might want to practice on a piece of fabric that you don’t really care about – like an old t-shirt.
+If you’ve never used a handheld steamer before, you might want to practice on a piece of fabric that you don’t really care about.
+Like an old t-shirt, for example.

 If/when you have the technique down, fill the steamer’s reservoir with clean filtered water – not tap water!

-Add a few drops of the oil, and turn it on.
+Add a few drops of your essential oil, then turn it on.

 When the steamer starts steaming, make a few sweeping passes across the head of the bed, from the top to a few inches below your pillowcases.